 Iwachu’s cast iron teapots have an enamel interior coating.
 These are used for brewing tea and cannot be used over an open flame.
 Because of the enamel coating teapots are nonporous and easy to clean.
 The teapots also come with a handy removable infuser to make cleaning a breeze.

 The Process Of Making Iwachu Tetsubins

-Although Iwachu pioneered mass production ironware, the majority of the process of making Nambu ironware is still done by hand.
+Although Iwachu pioneered mass production of ironware in Japan, the majority of the process of is still done by hand.

 Cast-iron tea kettles or tetsubins have been used for more than 400 years to boil water for tea.
 They are made by a master craftsman known as a “kamashi”.
 To become a full-fledged “kamashi,” these craftsman study for a minimum of 15 to 40 years.
 There are about 65 steps needed to make one cast-iron tetsubin.
 Most of these steps are done manually.
 Here is an overview of the process: If you have a cast iron kettle you might want to check out our guide to cast iron kettles.

 How do Iwachu make their cast iron kettles